badasintended/wthit/README.md

 **WTHIT** - a fork of [HWYLA](https://minecraft.curseforge.com/projects/hwyla) by [TehNut](https://www.curseforge.com/members/tehnut) which is itself is a fork of [WAILA](https://minecraft.curseforge.com/projects/waila) by [ProfMobius](https://minecraft.curseforge.com/members/ProfMobius).

 ### Documentation at [docs.bai.lol/wthit](https://docs.bai.lol/wthit)

+## Building Instruction
+To build the project, run `./gradlew build` on *nix or `gradlew.bat build` on Windows.

+You can also build it with an IDE.
+When importing the project for the first time, the IDE may show errors about missing class from `buildconst` package.
+Build the project first to generate them.